sohamroy19/e-gater/README.md

 The logic gates considered as basic would be the AND, OR, and NOT gates.

 TODO:
-- [ ] Implement basic logic gates
+- [x] Implement basic logic gates
-- [ ] Implement other gates using basic ones
+- [x] Implement other gates using basic ones
+- [ ] Build instructions, Makefile